CUCentralAdvancement/giving-site-user-guide/fund_manager/vanity-urls.md

 ## Future State of Vanity URLs

-The Vanity URL will consist of four parts:
+We are working to improve the Vanity URL feature on the Giving website.
+The proposed future Vanity URL will consist of four parts:

 - **Type:** This is akin to a "tags" field and used to group the URLs into categories.
 It will likely consist of where the link is redirecting to.